fbpx

 Treasurer

-Edward Bilsky, PhD, is Provost, Chief Academic Officer, and Professor of Biomedical Sciences at Pacific Northwest University of Health Sciences.
-He received a PhD in Pharmacology and Toxicology from the University of Arizona Colleges of Medicine and Pharmacy in 1996, with a concentration in opioid pharmacology, pain, and addiction.
-He is an expert in opioid pharmacology and early-stage drug discovery and development, collaborating with scientists around the world.
+Edward Bilsky, PhD, earned his PhD in Pharmacology and Toxicology from the University of Arizona Colleges of Medicine and Pharmacy in 1996, specializing in opioid pharmacology, pain, and addiction.
+Dr. Bilsky is a recognized expert in opioid pharmacology and early-stage drug discovery and development, with a global network of scientific collaborators.

-He was awarded the 2011 American Osteopathic Association Research Mentor of the Year Award, is a recipient of the Faculty for Undergraduate Neuroscience Lifetime Achievement Award, and received the 2014 Patient Advocacy Award from the American Academy of Pain Medicine.
-Dr. Bilsky first collaborated with U.S. Pain in 2016, when he was an integral part of hosting an Advocacy Summit at the University of New England.
-He and his wife have three children and currently live in Yakima, Washington.
+He has received numerous accolades, including the 2011 American Osteopathic Association Research Mentor of the Year Award, the Faculty for Undergraduate Neuroscience Lifetime Achievement Award, and the 2014 Patient Advocacy Award from the American Academy of Pain Medicine.
+Dr. Bilsky first partnered with U.S. Pain Foundation in 2016, contributing to the successful Advocacy Summit at the University of New England.

 Jessica Begley, MFT